StarlightInsights/StarlightDataWarehouseTemplate/snowflake/README.md

     on 80 percent do notify
     on 90 percent do suspend
     on 100 percent do suspend_immediate;

 alter warehouse github set resource_monitor = 'GITHUB';

 create role if not exists github;

+grant usage on warehouse github to role github;

 create user if not exists github
     must_change_password = false